inkytonik/sbt-rats/wiki/usage.md

     libraryDependencies ++=
         Seq (
-            "org.bitbucket.inkytonik.kiama" %% "kiama" % "2.0.0"
+            "org.bitbucket.inkytonik.kiama" %% "kiama" % "2.2.0"
         )

 for version 2.
+If you are using any Kiama extras that aren't in the main Kiama library, also add a dependency on:

+    "org.bitbucket.inkytonik.kiama" %% "kiama-extras" % "2.2.0"

-Finally, add the plugin settings to your `build.sbt`:
+When using versions of sbt-rats older than 2.5.0, add the plugin settings to your `build.sbt`:

     sbtRatsSettings